Status messageActive context: patient_care_menu

 Arrangements for community referrals will be provided for patients who live far away.
 At time of discharge from our inpatient and day treatment care, all patients will be scheduled for a follow-up appointment in the outpatient multidisciplinary pediatric pain clinic.
 Follow-up appointments usually occur one to three months after discharge from the inpatient unit.

-When patients come to our program, they have really tried everything.
-From trying numerous medications, seeing multiple specialists, and also trying outpatient services.
+When patients come to our program, they have typically tried everything including trying numerous medications, seeing multiple specialists, and also trying outpatient services.
 Most of these interventions have not been effective and patients are in need of a multidisciplinary team that will assess and provide recommendations accordingly.

-The patients who get admitted to our inpatient pain rehabilitation program are those individuals who have tried several things and continue to experience pain and are non-functional.
+The patients who get admitted to our pain rehabilitation programs are those individuals who have tried several things, continue to experience pain, and are not participating fully in day-to-day activities.
 Through our integrative treatment approach, we not only treat the pain, but teach patients and their caregivers the tools they need to cope.
 We help patients successfully return to school and their social activities, and help them increase their overall quality of life.
 Our program has a proven record of treatment success and patient satisfaction:

 - 100 percent of family members reported overall satisfaction with our care